Inyrkz/covid-classifier/README.md

-# covid-classifier
+# PneumoniaX
-Building a CNN model to classify covid 19 chest x-ray images and normal chest x-ray images
+Building a flask app using deep learning to detect Covid 19 and Pneumonia from Chest X-Ray Images of Patients